OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 accepted.

-Since the GBIF source we used includes the 2011 edition of CoL [2011], OTT's coverage includes everything in that edition of CoL.
+Since the GBIF source we used includes the 2011 edition of CoL [2011], OTT includes everything in that edition of CoL.  [did it get updated for 2016 GBIF?]

-This level of coverage would seem to meet Open Tree's taxonomic coverage goal. [hmm, hard to make a definite statement since the goal is 'best effort' rather than quantitative]
+This level of coverage would seem to meet Open Tree's taxonomic coverage requirement as well as any other available taxonomic source.

-[As another coverage check, and test of alignment, consider evaluating against HHDB (hemihomonyms) - ideally we would have all senses of each HHDB polysemy, in the right places]
+[As another coverage check, and test of alignment, consider evaluating against HHDB (hemihomonym database) - ideally we would have all senses of each HHDB polysemy, in the right places]

 ### Backbone quality